JereKuusela/valheim-expand_world/README.md

 For example x = 0 and y = 0 would move the world center to the center of the big map.
 Similarly x = -20000 and y = 0 would move it to the edge of the big map.

-Command `print_seeds` prints the default offset and other seeds of the world.
+Command `ew_seeds` prints the default offset and other seeds of the world.

 Each biome adds some height variation on top of the base altitude.
 This can be controlled with `Height variation seed` setting.